Maltepe, Istanbul: Maltepe today

 The population grew rapidly from the 70's onwards when, following the building of the Bosphorus Bridge, it became possible to commute from here to the city.
 Medium of transport in today's Maltepe is done by rail and road.
 Railway is the route where old Maltepe was established between Maltepe's D-100 Highway and Marmara Sea.
 The highway divides Maltepe into three parts.
 This road connects Maltepe to Anatolia and the side roads to the neighboring districts.
 The second important route is the Bağdat Avenue.
 The street starts from Kızıltoprak in Kadıköy and continues until Cevizli in Maltepe.

 The D-100 highway divides Maltepe into two horizontally.
 North of the highway is Başıbüyük, a working-class neighborhood, which from afar appears as a wooded hill where the Süreyyapaşa Hospital (formerly used as a sanatorium) and also a large cemetery are located.

 Zümrütevler, which, akin to Başıbüyük, also stands in the northern half of the district.
 It is residential in most parts, and is the most populated neighborhood in the Asian side of Istanbul, with 88.042 residents as of 2022.
 Today, neighborhoods of Maltepe under the D-100 highway are slightly more developed than north of the highway with newer housing, easier access to public transport and education.

 Maltepe Square is located in a point where the now-pedestrianized Bağdat Avenue and Atatürk Avenue, both of which host many boutiques, shops and cafes happen to merge.
 It serves as the primary meeting point for Maltepe as it spans a police station, an art gallery, a private hospital, as well as the Republic Mosque.
 The square was inaugurated in 2024.

 The Republic Mosque was opened to prayer in November 2001, and has been built in the traditional style of a Turkish Mosque, inspired by the Blue Mosque.
 Its interior contains a tall high dome, a large gallery, and a balcony where women may pray.
 The gallery hosts tiled mosaics of various sights of importance to Islam and carved wood frames.

 Amenities

-Maltepe is just a little far from the city.
+Maltepe is just a small distance from the city.
 It is a busy shopping district which has some big supermarkets, branches of some pastry shops and all the other modern amenities.
 In addition to these, Maltepe has many cinemas, fast-food places, and famous kebab houses.
-And there is the sea shore, where there are cafes and some bars and cafes with live music similar (but on a much smaller scale) to those found in Kadıköy or in Taksim.
-Public transportation in Maltepe is generally provided by Metro, Marmaray, buses and minibuses.
+There is the seashore where there are cafes, a few bars, and cafes with live music similar (but on a much smaller scale) to those found in Kadıköy or in Taksim.
+Public transportation in Maltepe is generally provided by Metro, Marmaray, buses, and minibuses.

 Geography

 Maltepe is located in the southwestern part of the Kocaeli Peninsula, on the Marmara Sea coast of Istanbul.
-Maltepe has approximately 7 km of coastline to the Marmara Sea.
+Maltepe has approximately 7km of coastline to the Marmara Sea.
 The district has the highest peak at 440m.
 The seaside is covered with sand, clay and silica from the coast.